NFTMozaic/create-nft-app/docs/lesson-0-intro.md

 > [!NOTE]
 > This tutorial uses `next.js` as one of the most widely used frontend frameworks.
 However, using the provided examples in any different framework should not be a challenge.

+> [!IMPORTANT]
+> This tutorial focuses on creating collections and NFTs on Asset Hub.
+While it touches on related tools like IPFS and indexers, it does not cover them in depth.
+However, helpful links and resources will be provided for those who want to explore these topics further.

 ## Install and Set Up the Polkadot.js Wallet

 Since this application interacts with Polkadot's Asset Hub, you need the Polkadot wallet to sign transactions and manage accounts.